sparrdrem/dremdos/README.md

 <img src="https://raw.githubusercontent.com/sparrdrem/dremdos/master/docs/0.0.1-RC1.PNG" />

 ## DremDOS's Features
 DremDOS is currently very basic and is unable to do much.
 It can't even do some basic disk management things (due to bugs or, in the case of copying and moving, because they are not yet implimented.
-Maybe in 0.0.1-RC2) or load external programs.
+Maybe in 0.0.1-RC2) or load external programs.<br />
 However, these are it's current features:

 - Create and delete directories